MauRuRo/MSP4-CrossFitCommunityApp/README.md

   This module shows the log submit or log edit form.
 Depending on the workout type, the field for "For time", "AMRAP" or "Max Weight" result is shown.

 ## **Community Page**

+- **Groups**
+  This module shows you the groups that are available to you by default (global, country, city, age) and the (shared) custom groups that you are a member of.
+You can also create your own group in this module: When clicking "Make Group" button, the module will switch to the create group form letting you enter a group name and select members from the member module.
+When clicking on custom groups CRUD icons will apear letting you delete and/or edit the group (depending if you are the admin of the group).

+- **Members**
+  This module shows members of the group you have selected in the group module.
+It loads max 25 member cards and loads the next page of 25 when you scroll down or click the load button (as a backup).
+It also features search bar which allows you to search within the group for a specific member.
+If you are creating a group add/delete icons will appear next to the member's name.
+When you click on a members name the members level and profile information will be shown in the other modules.

+- **Group Stats**
+This module shows the statistics of the group that's selected: average level, member count, men/women, average activity level and the admin name.

+- **Hero Levels**
+This module shows the hero levels for the selected user and is similar in every way to the module on the profile page.

+- **Profile Info**
+This module shows the profile information of the selected user, similar to how it is shown on the profile page, but without the CRUD options.

 The Cart is where you see a list of all the products that you have added.
 Center block design.
 The top horizontal half is a list of all the products and information: